CorentinB/DeepSort/README.md

 # Usage

-Just input a folder, and all files will begin to be renames all the pictures files the following way:
+Just input a folder, and it will recursively rename all the pictures the following way:
 ```
 identified-image-class_hash.ext
 ```